wtarr/Guitar-Fretboard-Training-Game/README.md

 ![Preview](./img/preview.jpg "preview")

-A simple application developed while playing with P5js and combining libraries.
+A sample application developed while playing with P5js and combining libraries.

 The example works by allowing a microphone to connect to the browser with permissions.